Tracking how much of the planned activity, progress or goals have been completed is a crucial task in any project.

 So how can you access a ready-made Progress Bar Chart in Excel?

 Excel is one of the popular visualization tools among project management professionals.
-However, Progress Bar in Excel is pretty basic, which means you have to spend more time editing them to fit within your requirements.
+However, the Progress Bar in Excel is pretty basic, which means you have to spend more time editing them to fit your requirements.

 You have an option of installing an add-in into your Excel to access ready-to-use and visually appealing work progress charts.